caroso1222/ng-popups/README.md

 # Ngx Cool Dialogs

-Easily create astounding alert, confirm and prompt dialogs for Angular.
-Think of `window.alert` and `window.confirm`, but more angularish and way cooler.
+Easily create astounding **alert, confirm and prompt dialogs** for Angular.
+Think of `window.alert` or `window.confirm`, but more angularish and way cooler.

 **Demo:** [https://ngx-cool-dialogs.carlosroso.com/](https://ngx-cool-dialogs.carlosroso.com/)